dentarg/gh-update-branch/README.md

 # Overview

-`gh-update-branch` is a GitHub CLI extension that can ping the `update-branch` preview API.
+`gh-update-branch` is a GitHub CLI extension that can ping the `update-branch` API.

 Usage is very simple: `gh update-branch [<number>]`